HouraiTeahouse/HouraiNetworking/README.md

 These are notable issues commonly seen, which is why the majority of the game industry nowadays aims for an authoritative client-server model of netplay.
-However, the main argument against this model, espeically for low-budget games that want netplay, is cost.
+However, the main argument against this model, especially for low-budget games that want netplay, is cost.
 Running a fleet of servers 24/7, and paying operators to maintain those servers is simply impossible for most small developers.

-Peer-to-peer netwroking only requires multiple players to share the same game version and an internet connection.
+Peer-to-peer networking only requires multiple players to share the same game version and an internet connection.
 No dedicated servers are required on the developer's end.